Superior Use of Science and Technology Won the 2016 Election and the 2020 Down Ballot Elections

 A lot of people are focusing on Trump and Pompeo’s lies and their refusal to accept that Biden won the election.
 That…

 In 2020, Democrats are making wild guesses at what caused Congressional election losses.
 Because Dems are science deniers on the issues of messaging research and election outcome research.
 The centrists’ wild guess is that the candidates were too far Left & that the “Defund the police” slogan used by Black Lives Matter activists affected Dem candidates negatively.
 The progressives’ wild guess is that candidates weren’t progressive enough.

 The two camps agree on one thing only.
-They agree to be science deniers about why so many Dems lost Congressional elections — not to do any research to find out why, but only to make wild guesses about the reasons.
+They agree to be science deniers about why so many Dems lost Congressional elections — not to do any competent research to find out why, but only to make wild guesses about the reasons.

 Getting back to the 2016 election, many explanations have been tossed around for why Trump won it.
 Many are probably correct, because many factors were involved.
 There is one important factor that isn’t written about much — that the side using superior science and technology — the GOP — won.
 The science and technology were used to deliver propaganda that bashed Hillary Clinton as if she were extremely corrupt, to keep likely Democratic voters away from the polls at election time.

 In 2020 Congressional Democrats were bashed, painted as “socialist” and in favor of the very unpopular position of defunding the police, even though these things were not true.
 Apparently, these lies didn’t stick to Joe Biden, maybe because he’s been in politics for decades and people felt they knew him.
 But the charges probably did stick to Congressional candidates — though we ought to do research to find out for sure whether they did — and to find out other reasons why voters didn’t vote for the Democratic Congressional candidates who lost.